sensu/sensu-docs/content/sensu-core/0.29/guides/securing-rabbitmq.md

 So how do we lock down permissions for our clients?

 We'll first start by creating a separate user.
-In the case of our 3rd point above, and cases where our client hostnames follow a predictable pattern, you can simply create a user with that node's hostname:
+In the case of our 3rd point above, and cases where our client hostnames follow a predictable pattern, you can create a user with that node's hostname:

 {{< highlight shell >}}
 sudo rabbitmqctl add_user sensu-client-01 <PASSWORD>{{< /highlight >}}